 Once opened, the sauce should keep its quality until the printed date, if not much later.

 Unfortunately, there’s no way of knowing how long your Tabasco will keep its quality after the expiration date on the label.
 One thing is certain: you should plan in months, not years.

 Does Tabasco sauce go bad?

-So, like all other food items, Tabasco sauce goes bad after a certain amount of time.
-Still, the good news is that Tabasco sauce has a long shelf life, so you don’t have to worry about Tabasco sauce going bad because you have a long time to use it before it starts to lose its flavor freshness and quality.
+So, like all other food items, Tabasco sauce goes bad after a certain time.
+Still, the good news is that Tabasco sauce has a long shelf life, so you don’t have to worry about Tabasco sauce going bad because you have a long time to use it before it starts to lose its flavor, freshness, and quality.